Click any question to display the answer.

 How do I pay the application fee and security deposit?

-If applying online, you can pay the application fee and security deposit through the Resident Portal during the application process.
+If applying online, you can pay the application fee and security deposit through the Applicant Portal during the application process.

 I am interested in leasing an apartment, how do I get more information?